Skip to content

 The DC Trans Coalition sometimes gets requests for referrals to trans-friendly health care providers in the DC area.
 Due to a variety of factors, we cannot make such referrals ourselves.
 But we encourage anyone interested to consult the following sources, that are divided up into subcategories below.

-DC-Area Health Care, Social Services and Advocacy:
+DC-Area Health Care, Social and Legal Service and Advocacy:

 DC-Area Domestic Violence Resources: